jsccosta/logseq/pages/Pragmatic Thinking and Learning.md

 - Keep a steady group with the same performers every week.
   You want the group to jell; rotating players in and out is counterproductive.
-- # Keep practicing in order to remain expert.
+# Keep practicing in order to remain expert.
+# Avoid formal methods if you need creativity, intuition, or
+inventiveness.
+-